A guide to how life may be after having a transplant for Hodgkin lymphoma.

 - changes in sex hormone levels

-Some of these effects take time to get used to.
-Some will get better on their own: for example, your hair will grow back and you will put on weight.
+Some of these effects take time to get used to and some will get better on their own.
+For example, your hair will grow back and you will put on weight.

 It is important to give yourself time to recover.
 It can also help to keep talking to your partner, if you have one, about how you both feel.